OCEANIA

 Australia: A continent with diverse climate zones.

 • Summer (December – February): Peak Season with hot, sunny weather.
-High crowds and prices, especially during Australian school holidays.
+High crowds and prices.

-• Autumn (March – May): A prime Shoulder Season.
-Temperatures are pleasant, often with beautiful fall foliage, and crowds begin to thin.
-Excellent for city breaks and wine regions.
+• Autumn (March – May): A prime Shoulder Season with pleasant temperatures and thinning crowds, excellent for city breaks and wine regions.

-• Northern Australia (Tropical North, e.g., Cairns, Darwin, Kimberley): These regions have distinct wet and dry seasons.
+• Northern Australia (Tropical North, e.g., Cairns, Darwin, Kimberley)

-• Dry Season (May – October): This is the Peak Season with warm, sunny days, low humidity, and excellent conditions for exploring and accessing remote areas.
-Waterfalls are less intense, but wildlife viewing is often good as animals gather at waterholes.
+• Dry Season (May – October): Peak Season with warm, sunny days and low humidity, excellent for exploration.

-• Wet Season (November – April): This is the Deep Off-Season.
-Characterized by high humidity, heavy (often afternoon) rains, and the risk of tropical cyclones.
-Many tours and roads may close.
-However, landscapes are incredibly lush, waterfalls are spectacular, and prices are significantly lower.
-This is also “stinger season” on the Great Barrier Reef, requiring full-body wetsuits for snorkeling/diving.
+• Wet Season (November – April): Deep Off-Season with high humidity, heavy rains, and cyclone risk.
+Landscapes are lush, waterfalls spectacular, and prices significantly lower.
+“Stinger season” on the Great Barrier Reef.

 New Zealand: Experiences four distinct seasons, inverted to the Northern Hemisphere.